 Frequent Heartburn: Finding the Summertime Solution for You

-For many of my patients, this summer has offered the chance to finally reconnect with family and friends after more than a year apart due to the COVID-19 pandemic.
-We’re all eager to soak up the familiar rituals of summer: long-awaited vacations, cookouts and picnics in the park, and other fun with family.
+For many of my patients, this summer offers the chance to finally reconnect with family and friends after a busy start to the year.
+We’re all eager to soak up the familiar rituals of the season: long-awaited vacations, cookouts and picnics in the park, and other fun with loved ones.
 It’s also a time when many of us enjoy some of the season’s unique foods and drinks, which aren’t always the healthiest (spicy barbeque, salsa, fries, funnel cakes, summer cocktails and… beer, anyone?).
 As much as we all love some summertime indulgences, our bodies don’t always love the potential consequences—such as heartburn.

 Signs of Heartburn